johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 The new search component was initially run in production as an A/B experiment where 50% of users performing the non-airport search got the original search component and the other 50% got the new secondary search field.
 We ran the experiment for four weeks and before we turned it on, measured the conversion rate of each user who went on to book a car and performed a non-airport location search.
 This was so we could compare and measure how successful the journey and UI performed against this benchmark figure.

 <div style="background-color: #feffe5d4; border: 1px solid #f39c12; padding: 12px; color: #8c5500; font-size: 20px;">
-When we turned the experiment on, we saw **conversion rates jump by 8%** over the four week experiment period.
+When we turned the experiment on, we saw <strong>conversion rates jump by 8%</strong> over the four week experiment period, which exceeded the goal of 5%.
 We also saw incereased engagement and the number of interactions on product details page by users in this funnel increase by 12% which was useful for increasing cross selling product numbers.
 </div>